ferife/nixConfig/README.md

 Also to show off that I understand the value in making changes in a declarative manner as opposed to an imperative manner.
 The value of declarativity is that it's easier to find out about the details of a configuration.
 It's also easier to keep track of the changes made to that configuration, since a declarative config can be tracked through a VCS like git.

-# To-Do List
-- [x] Figure out how to use MullvadVPN on NixOS
-- [x] Add back all the packages I was using
-- [x] Configure GNOME - Use Home Manager for this
-- [x] Figure out gaming on NixOS
-- [x] Implement Home Manager
-- [x] Make this a remote repo
-- [x] Make my configuration more modular
-- [x] Set up NixOS auto update
-- [x] Create the options necessary for multiple devices to make use of this setup
-- [x] Set up auto update for all my applications
-- [x] Separate out the packages into ones that are core components needed by all users of the computer and everything else
-    - The core components should be installed by NixOS
-    - Everything else should be installed by Home Manager
-    - This limits the amount of packages that have privileged access
-- [x] In openrazer.nix, make it so that the users added to the "openrazer" extraGroup is dependent on the users in the current host (AKA make it programmatic)
-- [x] Figure out a setup that allows for a consistent color scheme across my desktop manager(s), key CLI applications, key GUI applications, etc.
-- [x] Set up Stylix for linux ricing

-- [/] Set up a password management solution
-- [/] Figure out if I can use home manager to manage the configurations of neovim, since home manager is all about managing dotfiles

-- [-] Figure out if I can use home manager to manage the configurations of obsidian, since home manager is all about managing dotfiles
-- [-] Figure out if there's a way to add my Obsidian plugin & settings setup to my flake, or at least to a git repo

-- [ ] Set up Neovim to use with my Obsidian vault
-- [ ] Add Whatsapp access to the computer for communicating with mom
-- [ ] Cancel my subsctiption to ExpressVPN
-- [ ] Look into Manix CLI
-- [ ] Set up a way to handle secrets so I don't accidentally put passwords in my public repo
-- [ ] Set up a bash script that will use the Mullvad VPN CLI to set up my account
-  - I should only do it once I've set up secrets so that I don't put my private MullvadVPN account on my public repo like an idiot
-- [ ] Set things up in such a way that it's easy to switch desktop environments or window managers
-- [ ] Look into NixOS overlays
-- [ ] Look into the locate terminal application, which allows you to input a file name and will print out the location of the file (or files, if there's more than one with the same name) in the file system

 # Commands

 - Rebuild the system after changing the configuration: `nh os switch -aH laptop`